 \section{Hyperparameter settings and training details}

-We discuss training characteristics of GeONet.
-We provide details of the base method.
-An unmodified Adam optimizer was chosen for all branch, trunk neural networks.
-The below widths are held for each hidden layer.
-The activation listed is for each hidden layer in all six neural networks.
-We found constant learning rate to be successful, but one can consider modifying this.
-Coefficients $\alpha_1,\alpha_2,\beta_0,\beta_1$ were chosen after experimentation on sub-datasets.
-Training is done on a NVIDIA Tesla P100 GPU.
+We discuss training characteristics of GeONet based on the primary experiments.
+An unmodified Adam optimizer was chosen for all branch, trunk neural networks with a learning rate starting from $5\mathrm{e}{-4}$.
+All layers share the same width.
+We use $\tanh$ activation for all neural networks.
+Coefficients $\alpha_1,\alpha_2,\beta_0,\beta_1$ were computed after examining errors.
+Coefficients were selected in the range $[0.05,20]$.
+Neural network depths refer to $\ell$ in each modified MLP.
+Training is done on a NVIDIA T4 GPU.